tianon/docker-qemu/README.md

     <your alias>/qemu:6.1
 ```

 If ARM or MIPS is selected, kernel image and initrd image are required, so use it like this.
+[See also](https://gist.github.com/KunoiSayami/934c7690dcf357f42537562dbdf90b56)